vacp2p/rfc/content/docs/rfcs/51/README.md

 As this part is not hashed, it will not affect routing (shard selection).
 The `application` and `version` fields do affect routing.
 Using multiple content topics with different `application` field has advantages and disadvantages.
-It increase the traffic a relay node is subjected to when subscribed to all topics.
+It increases the traffic a relay node is subjected to when subscribed to all topics.
-It also allow relay and light nodes to subscribe to a subset of all topics.
+It also allows relay and light nodes to subscribe to a subset of all topics.

 ## Problems

-### Hotspots
+### Hot Spots

 Hot spots occur (similar to DHTs), when a specific mesh network (shard) becomes responsible for (several) large multicast groups (content topics).
 The opposite problem occurs when a mesh only carries multicast groups with very few participants: this might cause bad connectivity within the mesh.